Distortional weak-coupling instability of Bogoliubov Fermi surfaces: Summary and conclusions

 Actually, we have only demonstrated the instability for distortions that break inversion symmetry.
 We have pointed out that some structures with a basis do not permit uniform distortions that break inversion symmetry, the diamond structure being an example.
 However, it is always possible to break inversion symmetry by choosing a sufficiently large supercell---even if we start from a Bravais lattice we can take a supercell containing at least three lattice sites and deform it in such a way that the corresponding three-atom basis is itself not inversion symmetric.
 For commensurate distortions, the arguments made above carry over to the superlattice.
 In this case, the breaking of translation symmetry leads to the backfolding of bands and the gapping of band crossings already in the normal state.
 However, these new avoided crossings are generically not at the Fermi energy and thus do not affect the instability of the BFSs.
 We conclude that BFSs are unstable for \emph{any} structure.
 Only the induced distortion will necessarily not be uniform.

-Interestingly, the weak-coupling instability occurs even in the extreme limit where the band shifts induced by the distortion are everywhere larger than the induced band gaps so that the BFS are nowhere gapped out.
-The universality of the distortional weak-coupling instability should be contrasted to cases where weak-coupling instabilities rely on fine-tuning of an approximate particle-hole symmetry which gives perfect nesting of Fermi pockets~\cite{FeM66,Ric70,MAS04,HCW08,CEE08,BrT09}.
+The distortional weak-coupling instability is universal and occurs even in the extreme limit where the band shifts induced by the distortion are everywhere larger than the induced band gaps so that the BFS are nowhere gapped out.
+The universality of the instability should be contrasted to the Peierls instability in one dimension \cite{Pei55,Fro54,Kup55}, for which the logarithm and thus the weak-coupling instability only exist if the system is tuned to half filling.
+It is also distinct from weak-coupling instabilities toward density-wave states in higher-dimensional systems that rely on fine-tuning of an approximate particle-hole symmetry which gives perfect nesting of Fermi pockets~\cite{FeM66,Ric70,MAS04,HCW08,CEE08,BrT09}.

 We have also analyzed the instability in the pseudospin (single-band) picture.
 The resulting Hamiltonian can be mapped onto a dual model, in which the BFSs play the role of Fermi surfaces of a normal metal and the relevant component of the distortion becomes a \emph{superconducting} order parameter.
 This duality makes clear why the Cooper logarithm and the weak-coupling instability are generic.
 Finally, we have addressed the possibility of a PDW in the distorted state, based on methods discussed in Ref.\ \cite{SSY17}.
 Depending on the orientation of the distortional order parameter, a PDW can indeed form.
 However, its wavelength diverges at the distortional weak-coupling transition, rendering it irrelevant for the analysis of this transition.